KXXX

 KXXX (790 AM) is a radio station broadcasting a farm and classic country radio format.
 Licensed to Colby, Kansas, United States, the station serves the tri-state region of Northwest Kansas, Northeast Colorado and Southwest Nebraska.
-The original station identification was "Ranch and Farm Radio," but soon changed to "Town and Country Radio."
-It was not affiliated with any national network.
 Nationally known personalities on the original staff were John B. Hughes, Johnny Pearson and Jerry Oppy.
-The station is currently owned by Rocking M Media, LLC.
+The station is currently owned by Kansas Broadcast Company, LLC.